 The New Jersey Economic Development Authority (EDA) recently opened applications to the New Jersey Film and Digital Media Credit to incentivize businesses to create digital media content within the state.
 This credit, which is awarded through a competitive application process with a first-come, first-serve component, provides a tax credit against state corporation tax and the gross income tax for certain expenses incurred for the production of film and digital media content in New Jersey.

 The Film and Digital Media Credit contains two distinct programs: The Film Tax Credit Program and The Digital Media Tax Credit Program.
 The Film Tax Credit is narrowly focused on production companies who are creating feature films or television series.
-The Digital Media Tax Credit Program embraces a broader eligibility for many businesses outside of the traditional film industry.
+The Digital Media Tax Credit Program embraces broader eligibility for many businesses outside of the traditional film industry.

 Digital Media Tax Credit Program

 To be eligible and apply for the New Jersey Digital Media Tax Credit Program, a company must (1) incur at least two million dollars of its total digital media production expenses either internally or through vendors authorized to do business in New Jersey and (2) pay at least 50 percent of the qualified digital media content production expenses in wages and salaries for full-time employees in New Jersey.